-Listing: The Bonds have been provisionally admitted to trading on the SIX Swiss Exchange Ltd expected to be the second Business Day prior to the relevant redemption date.
+Listing: The Bonds have been provisionally admitted to trading on the SIX Swiss Exchange Ltd.

-(the "SIX Swiss Exchange") as of 20 March 2018 and application will be made for the Bonds to be listed on the SIX Swiss Exchange (the "Listing").
-The last trading day is expected to be the second Rusiness Day prior to the relevant redemption date.
+(the "SIX") as of 22 March 2016 and application will be made for the Bonds to be listed on the SIX (the "Listing").
+The last trading day is expected to be the second Business

+Day prior to the relevant redemption date.